navigate-the-artificial-intelligence-act-steps-for-hedge-fund-managers

 Implement Governance and Enforcement Strategies

 4. Monitor and Audit AI Systems: Establish a robust monitoring framework to regularly evaluate AI systems for adherence to the Act.
 Conduct audits to identify governance gaps and implement corrective actions as necessary, ensuring continuous improvement.
-The total penalties from OCC’s enforcement actions in 2025 amounted to $450,150,000, underscoring the financial repercussions of non-compliance.
+The total penalties from OCC’s enforcement actions in 2025 amounted to $450,150,000, underscoring the financial risks of non-compliance.

 Each box represents a crucial step in ensuring compliance with the AI Act.
 Follow the arrows to see how each step builds on the previous one, creating a comprehensive governance framework.